QuelleQim/MS3-the-reading/README.md

 ![Image of Drop down menu for mobile, Admin](assets/wireframes/drop-down-menu-admin.png)

+As the project has progressed so has also the layout and structurall choises.
+Which means that the wireframes that were made in the beginning of the project are not identical to the projects current layout and structure.
+Some had to be changed due to coding difficulties and some due bad functionality in a real webbrowser.

 ## Features
 In this section the features of the different parts of this project